John70333/Poly_roots/README.md

 # Poly_roots

-Analytical solution to roots of polynomials of degrees 1 to 4 (without using complex numbers)
+Analytical method to find roots of polynomials of degrees 1 to 4 (without using complex numbers)

 Click the link given in the description to view the project